 - Parental behaviour/ care of child

-The DSL will review all monitoring arrangements in the timescale and manner determined by circumstances, recorded and clearly understood by all concerned
+The DSL will review all monitoring arrangements in the timescale and manner determined by circumstances, recorded and clearly understood by all concerned.

-- Supporting the Child and Partnership with Parents
+- Supporting the Child and Partnership with Parents and Carers

-- School recognises that the child’s welfare is paramount, however good child protection practice and outcome relies on a positive, open and honest working partnership with parents
+- School recognises that the child’s welfare is paramount, however good child protection practice and outcome relies on a positive, open and honest working partnership with parents and carers.

-- We will provide a secure, caring, supportive and protective relationship for the child
+- We will provide a secure, caring, supportive and protective relationship for the child.

-- Children will be given a proper explanation (appropriate to age & understanding) of what action is being taken on their behalf and why
+- Children will be given a proper explanation (appropriate to age & understanding) of what action is being taken on their behalf and why.

 - behaved in a way that has harmed a child or may have harmed a child